Illinois Sports Betting FAQ

-No, it’s legal to bet on college sports, such as basketball and football, in Illinois, but not on teams based in the state.
+No, it’s legal to bet on college sports, such as basketball and football, in Illinois, but not on teams based in the state online.

 Furthermore, this has been a common add-on into sports betting law in several legal states, so it’s not unique to Illinois.
-While it’s a bit of a let-down to not be able to bet on local college favorites, the bright side is that it’s a small price to pay for legal betting in the state.
+Full legalization is eventually possible, but for now, there is an in-person stipulation.

 No, Illinois sports betting law specifically states that wagering is only permitted on sporting competitions.

 That translates into no betting on elections, including the US presidential election or entertainment events such as the Oscars.